MicrosoftDocs/power-platform/power-platform/well-architected/implementing-recommendations.md

 Assess your workload by completing the assessment.
 The recommendations for your current milestone are available on the assessment's guidance page.
 Export these recommendations by selecting the **Export to CSV** button.
 You can use the offline copy to share the recommendations and start to prioritize them.
 Although some teams might consider the CSV file sufficient, we recommend that you add the recommendations to the workload's backlog so they can be integrated into the workload's software development lifecycle (SDLC).

-> [!TIP]
-> [DevOps Tooling for Well-Architected Recommendation Process](https://github.com/Azure/WellArchitected-Tools/tree/main/WARP/devops#readme) provides example scripts that can help you create automation for backlog integration.
-These scripts show one way to import the recommendations from the Well-Architected Review CSV file into an existing Azure DevOps or GitHub organization.

 ## Prioritize and implement recommendations

 Workload owners and key stakeholders should prioritize the recommendations in accordance with the team's standard work prioritization process, factoring in the applicability of the recommendations and any tradeoffs associated with a specific design decision.
 For example, recommendations might be assigned to a specific owner, or a recommendation might be postponed or dismissed.
 Like all planned work, the recommendation should be tracked until it's resolved, as part of the workload's SDLC.

 ## Monitor improvements

 Over time, the workload will evolve due to functionality changes, eliminating or accruing technical debt, and making tradeoffs.
 Use the milestone feature of the assessment to track this change over time, using the prior milestone as a baseline.
-You'll see the change over time in the [Power Platform Well-Architected Review](/assessments/azure-architecture-review/).
-The workload's component of the subscription's [Azure Advisor](/azure/advisor/) score will probably improve as well.
+You'll see the change over time in the [Power Platform Well-Architected Review](https://aka.ms/powa/assessment).

 ## Tips